France-ioi/algorea-devdoc/items/attempts.md

 The default attempt (with id 0) is created automatically when a new user or team is created.
 The other attempts are created explicitely by the user or one member of the team.
 For explicit-entry chapters (contests for instance), the attempt is created when entering (after having checked that the conditions are met).

+A manually-created attempt (all but default) have a "parent attempt" (`parent_attempt_id` attribute), i.e., the attempt from which this one was created.
+We also retain the item on which this attempt was created (`root_item_id` attribute).
+This is used in result propagation.

 ## Result creation

 The results can be created: